It has been just over a century since Winston Churchill took command of a down at heel Scottish infantry battalion.

 “Put out that bloody light,” he ordered.
 It was only then he realized that it was the flashlight attached to his belt which had been accidentally activated when he crouched down in the crater.

 Often he would be seen wearing a French steel helmet which he intended to be as iconic as Field Marshal Bernard Montgomery’s two-badge black beret became during the Second World War.
 Churchill scorned the glengarry bonnets his officers wore.
 He took one look in a mirror of himself wearing one, exclaimed “Christ”, and was seldom seen in one again.
-Sinclair also scorned the glengarry and stuck with his Brigade of Guards cap.
+Sinclair also scorned the glengarry and stuck with his Household Cavalry cap.

 He made a point of not ducking for cover when under fire.
 But he confided to his cousin, the 9th Duke of Marlborough that: “The only thing to dread is some really life wrecking wound which left one a cripple, an invalid or an idiot”.